vrinek/MTG-collection/README.md

 * Gather cards in groups/decks
 * Full text search on cards
 * Export CSV for better import into deckbox.org
-* Keep time of when a card was added to the collection

 ## Features that will probably not happen